jloffler/technical-documentation-page-fcc/README.md

 # Current Task
- - basic layout for desktop
-   - WHAT SCREEN WIDTHS SHOULD CHANGE LAYOUT?
+ - re-style #navbar links so that they are all button, not just text

 # ToDo
- - re-style #navbar links so that they are all button, not just text
  - add text "open navbar" "close navbar" to .nav-button
+ - open/close and animate navbar
+   - animations should come last in style sheet
+   - hide checkbox
+ - add reduced motion
  - hide nav-button from screen readers
  - website colours
    - Check Todoist #tech-doc proj. for styling and colours